shreve/geoclue-ruby/README.md

     $ geoclue
     42.12345,-83.12345

+Use the `--help` flag for more details

+    $ geoclue --help
+    Usage: geoclue [option flags]
+      Running with no options will print comma-separated coordinates.

+      -h --help              print this message

+    INFORMATION OPTIONS
+      -f --full              fetch all location information
+      -a --address           fetch address information (requires fetching coordinates) -c --coordinates       fetch your coordinates from GeoClue

+    CONFIGURATION OPTIONS
+      -t --timeout [int]     set the timeout for each operation -n --no-cache          don't use the cache
+      -d --print-config      print out all configuration
+         --format [fmt]      output format of data in named printf format named options include "tab" and "pipe"
+                             default is "%<key>s: %<val>s\n"

 ## Development

 I recommend having a D-Bus debugger tool like [d-feet](https://wiki.gnome.org/Apps/DFeet) in order to inspect the service API.
 This tool relies entirely on the `org.freedesktop.GeoClue2` system service.